-Enzalutamide is also available for men with advanced prostate cancer that has stopped responding to other types of hormone therapy and the chemotherapy drug docetaxel.
+Enzalutamide is suitable for men with advanced prostate cancer that has stopped responding to other types of hormone therapy.
+You can have enzalutamide before or after chemotherapy.

 If you’re having trouble getting enzalutamide, even though your doctor thinks it is suitable for you, please let us know.

 Enzalutamide and abiraterone are both types of hormone therapy that treat advanced prostate cancer.

 Your hospital doctor will talk to you about which drug is most suitable for you.
 For example, enzalutamide may be a better option than abiraterone if your cancer has spread to the liver or lungs, or if you can’t take steroids.
 Abiraterone must be taken with a steroid.

 But abiraterone may be a better option than enzalutamide if you’ve had:

 - any falls